In today’s post I am delighted to feature an interview with Mark Hammond.

 Turn up and ride the event at your pace and enjoy your day out with other like minded people.

-And with a Peter Sagan-style wheelie, the Velopixie is off to continue his preparation for the Etape (and everything else he is doing!).
+And with a Peter Sagan-style wheelie, the Velopixie left to continue his preparation for the Etape.

 If you are not inspired by his story, and not motivated to follow his no-nonsense to successful road cycling, then I can only imagine that you are an emotional husk.
 Assuming you’re not an emotional husk, you should definitely read Velopixie’s blog.
 I will be following his training preparation with interest.